KrishnaNaicker/VERBALIZE_Lip-Reader/README.md

 ## Contact

-For any questions or inquiries, please contact [Ruchir Kalokhe](https://github.com/RuchirKalokhe).
+For any questions or inquiries, please contact [Krishna Naicker](https://github.com/KrishnaNaicker).